 I knew from my sons’ experiences the stresses of college education.
 Serious college students are frequently under a lot of pressure from themselves, their instructors, and their parents to excel in their schoolwork and make as many “A’s” as possible.
 These students can easily become overwhelmed in college level classes.
 I could tell that she was tired and her future was in limbo waiting for her to decide what she wanted to do.

 I invited her to sit with me if she had time; not surprisingly she did.
 We talked and I gave her some advice about taking care of herself while studying hard.
 I encouraged her to make time each day to love and value herself and take care of herself.
 That she was important and had a place in the world like everyone else.
 I just told her what any young woman should hear from someone: encouragement, reassurance, and a reminder that she could do well if her choice of career was one she truly loved.

 She thanked me repeatedly for my advice.
 Her smile and eyes showed that she really valued the motherly, or in my case grandmotherly, advice.
-I knew why I couldn’t decide where to eat.
+I knew then why I couldn’t decide where to eat until the “right ” restaurant was in view.
 I was there for her.
-I was guided to the right restaurant at the right time, so I could of help and encourage the young woman.
+I was guided to the right restaurant at the right time, so I could help and encourage the young woman.

 I needed this as much as she did.
 Even if I could only handle a couple of hours away from the house, I could still help others.